 Start a savings account just for adoption fees

 The best way to get started early is to open a high-yield savings account.
-Some of the best online savings accounts offer upwards of 1% interest on your balance.
+Some of the best online savings accounts offer substantial interest on your balance.
 So you can make some easy money just by housing your money with the right bank.

-My personal favorite is the Capital One 360 Performance Savings.
-It offers 3.00% on ANY balance and it comes with zero fees.
+One of my personal favorites is the Capital One 360 Performance Savings Account.
+It offers 4.30% APY on ANY balance and it comes with zero fees.
 One of the reasons I love this account is because of how easy the mobile app is to use.
 Not only can I see my Capital One 360 account, but I can see all my Capital One accounts in one place!

 Set up life insurance and a will

 When you introduce a child to your family, you’ll need to make sure you have life insurance as well as a will.

 If you want to compare all your life insurance options at once, Policygenius is an insurance aggregator that pulls all your rates from various different lenders and arranges them by the best price.

 Artificial insemination is typically sought out by couples who can’t get pregnant naturally by implanting sperm directly into the woman’s uterus.
 Compared to adoption, artificial insemination is not costly and typically ranges between $300-$1,000 per cycle.